The question everyone wants to know the answer for!

-My biggest challenge was climbing Mount Kilimanjaro.
-On the way to the summit I had a headache and felt pretty sick.
-This resulted in finding a big rock to throw up behind half way up.
-To be honest afterwards I felt much better and it didn’t stop me from smiling when I reached the top!
+But on the way to the summit, I had a headache and felt sick.
+This resulted in finding a big rock to throw up behind halfway up.
+To be honest, afterwards I felt better and it didn’t stop me from smiling when I reached the top!

-So before I talk about preventing altitude sickness, let me first explain what is classed as high altitude.
+Before I talk about preventing altitude sickness, let me first explain what is classed as high altitude?

 Up to 1,500m (4,900ft) = High